aarongorka/aarongorka-com/content/blog/gitlab-monorepo-pipelines.md

 To rephrase, a GitLab DAG is chain of jobs created by specifying the dependencies between jobs.
 This is in contrast to grouping jobs by _stage_, which allows for parallelisation of jobs but does not permit the creation of **multiple pipelines**.

 ## Scenario
-The examples below demonstrate infrastructure deployments (the EFK stack) as examples, deploying to Kubernetes using Helm (as well as some infrastructure components using Terraform).
+The examples below demonstrate infrastructure deployments, specifically the [Elasticsearch](https://www.elastic.co/), [Kibana](https://www.elastic.co/products/kibana) and [Fluent Bit](https://fluentbit.io/) (EFK) stack.
+It uses [Helm](https://helm.sh/) to deploy to [Kubernetes](https://kubernetes.io/), as well as some infrastructure components using [Terraform](https://www.terraform.io/).
 It assumes [Trunk-Based Development](https://trunkbaseddevelopment.com/) (optionally with short-lived feature branches).
 Feature branches/merge requests will perform [helm diff](https://github.com/databus23/helm-diff) and [terraform plan](https://www.terraform.io/docs/commands/plan.html) to sanity check changes before deploying.

-The principles described here are not specific to any technology; this can apply to backend application development, frontend, Infrastructure as Code, or all of the above.
+**The principles described here are not specific to any technology**; this can apply to backend application development, frontend, Infrastructure as Code, or all of the above.

 ## Why Multiple Pipelines?
-With a repository that contains a single _component_, the pipeline is quite easy to describe using stages:
+With a git repository that contains a single _component_, the pipeline is quite easy to describe using stages:

 ![](/simple_pipeline.svg)